rupesh-gupta-insurity/VoyageRisk360/replit.md

 ## Overview

-VoyageRisk360 is a data-intensive web application designed for maritime professionals to assess and visualize risks along shipping routes.
-The platform combines interactive mapping, risk analysis, and data visualization to help users make informed decisions about maritime voyages by analyzing weather, piracy, traffic density, and historical claims data.
+VoyageRisk360 is a **public demo application** for maritime route risk assessment.
+The platform combines interactive mapping, risk analysis, and data visualization to help users explore maritime voyage risks through simulated weather, piracy, traffic density, and historical claims data.

-The application features a map-first interface where users can draw routes, visualize multi-layer risk heatmaps, and receive comprehensive risk scores for their planned voyages.
-Users can save routes, configure risk alerts, and export data for reporting purposes.
+The application features a map-first interface where users can draw routes, visualize multi-layer risk heatmaps, and receive comprehensive risk scores.
+All data is stored locally in the browser using localStorage, making it perfect for demonstrations and proof-of-concept scenarios.

 ## User Preferences